inside-track/remi/README.md

 ### Variable Sets

-The VariableSet class defines a collection of variables.
+The VariableSet class defines an ordered collection of variables.
 All datasets are composed of an internal variable set that maps to the columns of data in the dataset.
 Variable sets can also be defined in a larger scope and modified and reused by other datasets.